BobAubouin/TIVA_Drug_Control/README.md

 # TIVA_Drug_Control

-Git depository associated to the paper "Automated Multi-Drugs Administration During Total Intravenous Anesthesia Using Multi-Model Predictive Control".
+Git depository associated to the paper "PID and Model Predictive Control Approach for Drug Dosage in Anesthesia During Induction: a Comparative Study".

 Use the [Python Anesthesia Simulator](https://github.com/BobAubouin/Python_Anesthesia_Simulator) to run the simulation and compute the performances metrics.

 **Abstract:**
-In this paper, a multi-model predictive control approach is used to automate the co-administration of Propofol and Remifentanil from BIS measurement during general anesthesia.
-To handle the parameter uncertainties in the non-linear output function, multiple Extended Kalman Filters are used to estimate the state of the system in parallel.
-The best model is chosen using a model-matching criterion and used in a non-linear MPC to compute the next drug rates.
-The method is compared with a conventional non-linear MPC approach and a PID from the literature.
-The robustness of the controller is tested using Monte-Carlo simulations on a wide population introducing uncertainties in the models.
-Both simulation setup and controller codes are accessible in open source for further use.
-Our preliminary results show an interest in a multi-model method to handle parameter uncertainties.
+In this paper, a PID controller is compared to an extended moving horizon estimator coupled with a model predictive control approach for the problem of dosing propofol and remifentanil during the induction of anesthesia.
+For the PID controller, taken from the literature, a fixed ratio is considered between propofol and remifentanil flow rates and an anti-windup strategy is used to prevent integration wind-up.
+The optimal control approach uses an MHE to estimate both the states and the pharmacodynamic parameters of the system, followed by a non-linear model predictive controller to compute the optimal drug rates according to the model.
+Both controllers are tuned using the same criterion, and are compared by simulating 500 uncertain patient models for the induction phase.

 # Installation